-Despite the recent surge of interest in hydrogen technologies, potential end users and the Spanish public in general are still largely unaware of their ability.
-More targeted communication on the benefits of hydrogen will be needed as, otherwise, time will need to be spent informing potential project partners about the technology, its status and prospects.
+Despite the recent surge in interest in hydrogen technologies, they remain largely unknown to potential end users and the public in general.
+The lack of trained personnel and training programmes may also be considered a challenge.
+More targeted communication on the benefits of hydrogen will be needed, as otherwise there may be a time investment required in informing potential project partners about the technology, its status and prospects.

-As a general rule, local authorities are in charge of permitting projects.
-As such, whilst there may be few variations between installations from one part of the country to another as a practical matter, local permitting rules will need to be taken into account for each new project.
+As a rule, local authorities are in charge of permitting.
+As such, whilst there may be few variations between installations from one part of the country to another as a practical matter, permitting rules will need to be taken into account for each new project.

 Environmental Impact Assessment;